dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 #### Legacy external bridges

 Legacy external bridges, use an adjusted solid infill line.
-This means it his heavily dependent on the solid infill line width.
+This means it his heavily dependent on the solid infill line width and layer height.
 In the following `Ls`, `Lw`, and `La` refer to the solid infill line characteristics.

 The translations to our model from OrcaSlicer settings are;